AWMC/geodata/README.md

 ## License

 The GeoJson files are offered under the ODC Open Database License (http://opendatacommons.org/licenses/odbl/1.0/).
-Data is derived from the Barrington Atlas of the Greek and Roman World, OpenStreetMap (https://www.openstreetmap.org/).
+Data is derived from the Barrington Atlas of the Greek and Roman World, and uses AWMC modifications to OpenStreetMap (https://www.openstreetmap.org/), which is under the ODC Open Database License.